 Reading seems to vary based on income levels (which probably could be better called instead “opportunity levels”).
-Students in middle income households, on average, actually make slight gains in reading during the summer!
-(Again: think public libraries and lots of free time for your child to read what he/she enjoys reading) Low income students, however, lose close to the same the amount in reading as in mathematics with again more the than two months lost.
-These students' parents may have less time to take them to the library, less education and comfort reading to their children, less disposable income to spend on books, and the least knowledge about why it's important to encourage reading the during the summer.
+Students in middle-income households, on average, actually make slight gains in reading during the summer!
+(Again: think public libraries and lots of free time for your child to read what he/she enjoys reading) Low-income students, however, lose close to the same amount in reading as in mathematics with again more the than two months lost.
+These students' parents may have less time to take them to the library, less education and comfort reading to their children, less disposable income to spend on books, and the least knowledge about why it's important to encourage reading them during the summer.
 Every summer the gap between the reading abilities of low-income and high-income students increases.

 How do you keep learning a priority during the summer?

 Books – Take your child to the library and don't leave until a book has grabbed his/her attention.
 Keep exposing your child to the wonderful universe of stories and knowledge that arise from reading.
 The more your child reads, the more likely your child will actually enter the new academic year ahead in reading of where he/she was at when they left the last school year.